haakonms/ADAproject/README.md

 This dataset contains around three million tweets and retweets from 2848 unique twitter users.
 Each tweet has several attributes, some of them are extracted from the tweet itself.
 For instance the author, content, and time stamp.
 Other attributes are later added.
 An example of such attributes is category of the troll, e.g. RightTroll, NewsFeed, etc.

 There are many factors that we can examine in the dataset.
 Looking at given features like timing could be very interesting to find patterns.
 We also intend to add features, in order to make the dataset more suitable for our analysis.
 As every data point contains the whole tweet itself, it is possible to perform a broad analysis on the content.
 This could be used to determine whether a certain person or word is mentioned, and add the overall theming as a feature.
-Another example would be a feature stating whether a tweet is a retweet of another troll, unique, or identical to another tweet in the set.
+Another example of a possible extra feature would be a feature stating whether a tweet is a retweet of another troll, unique, or identical to another tweet in the set.

 The data set it pretty small so it should be pretty manageable to process with pandas, but spark could also be used.